 The Next TWT Present field is 1 bit in length and is set to 1 if the Next TWT field is present in the frame.
 Otherwise, it is set to 0.

-The Flow Control field is 1 bit in length and is used for flow suspend signaling as described in 9.48.4 (Flow control).
+The Flow Control field is 1 bit in length and is used for flow suspension signaling as described in 9.48.4 (Flow control).

-The Reserved field is 1 bit in length and is set to 0.

 When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 10, the remaining subfields within the Frame Control field of S1G control frames are the following: Bandwidth Indication, Dynamic Indication, Power Management, More Data, Poll Type.
-In this case, the format of the Frame Control field is illustrated in Figure 8-3c (Frame Control field in S1G control frames when Type is equal to 1 and Subtype is equal to 10).
+In this case, the format of the Frame Control field is illustrated in Figure 8-3c (Frame Control field in S1G control frames when Subtype is equal to 10).